THE MESS FROM THE WEST

 Then I heard a voice behind us.
 The seventeen-year-old kid who thought we were out of earshot.
 “Who the fuck is Mess Hawkins?”

 “Used to be a fighter here years ago.
-Only reason I've heard of him is because I Googled him when I started this job.” said the manager.
-“Don't worry, there's no way that guy’s workout will last more than ten minutes, then he'll be gone.”
+I Googled him when I started this job.” said the manager.
+“Don't worry, I'm sure that guy’s workout won't last more than ten minutes.”

 There are no posters of Mess beating the Beast.
 No newspaper clippings.
 No patrons who sit around calling him “Champ.”
 Soon after Mess lost to Alvarez, everyone remembered that they liked football and baseball a whole lot more than boxing.
 Four rings turned into two turned into one turned into none.
 Replaced by treadmills and weight machines.
 Now all that remains of the original Mess Hall are two heavy bags in the corner of the room and a rack of boxing gloves that sits beside them.